 WHAT'S HAPPENING THIS MONTH?

-Here are some of the March events that you can celebrate this month:
+Here are some of the March events that you can celebrate or make note of this month:

 - Music in Our Schools Month - Celebrate and enjoy music in your classroom this month.
 Make your own instruments, play with virtual instruments, and learn about different genres of music with on our Music Resources page.
 We also have Music and Dance resources for Kindergarten and Pre-K aged children.

-- Women's History Month- Did you know that March is National Women's History Month?
+- Women’s History Month- Did you know that March is National Women’s History Month?
 You can learn about Women in World History and Women in American History.
-Learn about how March became the month to celebrate the accomplishments and influence of women in history, find a list of honorees for 2015, and other resources from the National Women's History Project.
+Learn about list of honorees for 2016, and other resources from the National Women’s History Project.